circleci/circleci-docs/jekyll/_docs/browser-debugging.md

 daniel@mymac$ ssh -p PORT ubuntu@IP_ADDRESS -L 5902:localhost:5901
 ```

-You should be connected to the Circle VM.
+You should be connected to the CircleCI VM.
 Now start the VNC server:

 ```
 ubuntu@box159:~$ vnc4server -geometry 1280x1024 -depth 24